joesanfilippo/rtd_ontime_departure/docs/README.md

+---
+layout: default
+description: How has RTD's on-time departure rate changed from 2019Q3 to early 2021?
+I explore the changes through statistical analysis and plotting.
+---

 # RTD On Time Departure

 ## Background
 ---
 The mission of Denver's Regional Transportation District (RTD) is to **provide convenient bus and rail service to the Denver Metro Area**.
 RTD operates more than 170 bus routes, 12 rail lines, and specialty services like Park-N-Ride for commuters, Access-A-Ride for disabled rides, and the free 16th Street Mall Ride.
-According to the 2019 Board of Directors Report, RTD's [2019Q3 KPI for local on-time performance was 86%](https://www.rtd-denver.com/sites/default/files/files/2020-01/Q3-2019-KPIs.pdf)
+According to the 2019 Board of Directors Report, RTD's [2019Q3 KPI for local on-time performance was 86%](https://www.rtd-denver.com/sites/default/files/files/2020-01/Q3-2019-KPIs.pdf).

 ![RTD 2019Q3 KPIs](images/rtd_2019Q3_kpis.png)

 As someone who recently transitioned from a personally owned vehicle to more sustainable forms of transportation, I would like to investigate whether or not they are still meeting this goal and what lines/routes have a higher or lower on-time performance than the entire system as whole.
 My hypotheses will be:

-$$\large H_0 \text{: RTD's Local On-Time Service >= 86\%} $$
+$$\large H_0 \text{: RTD's Local On-Time Service >= 86%} $$

-$$\large H_A \text{: RTD's Local On-TIme Service < 86\%} $$
+$$\large H_A \text{: RTD's Local On-TIme Service < 86%} $$

 ## Dataset
 ---